Best Foods to Balance Hormones Naturally During Perimenopause (Backed by Dr. Greger’s Research)

 Irregular periods and disrupted sleep

-These symptoms are often linked to fluctuating estrogen levels, which can be supported naturally through what we eat and how we care for ourselves.
+These symptoms are often connected to fluctuating estrogen levels.
+Fortunately, what we eat and how we care for ourselves can provide natural support.

 Best Foods to Eat for Hormonal Balance (Backed by Science)

-A whole food, plant-based diet rich in fiber, healthy fats, and phytoestrogens is one of the most powerful tools we have.
-Here are Dr. Greger’s top recommendations:
+Embracing a whole food, plant-based diet rich in fiber, healthy fats, and phytoestrogens can be transformative.
+Here are Dr. Greger’s top food recommendations for achieving hormonal balance:

 ✅ 1.
 Flaxseeds

-Just 1–2 teaspoons of ground flaxseeds daily may help reduce hot flashes, support estrogen metabolism, and promote clearer skin.
-Flax is rich in lignans (a type of phytoestrogen) and omega-3s—great for hormonal harmony.
+Including just 1-2 teaspoons of ground flaxseeds in your daily routine may help reduce hot flashes, support estrogen metabolism, and enhance skin clarity.
+They're rich in lignans (phytoestrogens) and omega-3 fatty acids, both beneficial for hormonal health.

 ✅ 2.
 Whole Soy Foods

-Despite outdated myths, soy contains gentle plant estrogens (isoflavones) that help balance hormones, not disrupt them.
-Tofu, tempeh, soy milk, and edamame can lower hot flash frequency, improve bone density, and support breast health.
+Forget the outdated myths about soy.
+It contains gentle plant estrogens (isoflavones) that help balance hormones rather than disrupt them.
+Tofu, tempeh, soy milk, and edamame can significantly lower the frequency of hot flashes, boost bone density, and contribute to breast health.

 ✅ 3.
 Fiber-Rich Foods

-Think leafy greens, berries, oats, lentils, beans, and cruciferous vegetables.
-Fiber helps your body remove excess estrogen through the gut—keeping your hormonal detox pathways running smoothly.
+Foods like leafy greens, berries, oats, lentils, beans, and cruciferous vegetables play a key role.
+Fiber helps your body eliminate excess estrogen, ensuring smooth hormonal detoxification.

 ✅ 4.
 Nuts and Seeds

-Almonds, walnuts, pumpkin seeds, and sunflower seeds offer healthy fats, antioxidants, and micronutrients that support your endocrine system and reduce inflammation.
+Incorporate almonds, walnuts, pumpkin seeds, and sunflower seeds into your diet.
+These offer healthy fats, antioxidants, and essential micronutrients that support your endocrine system while reducing inflammation.

 Foods That May Worsen Perimenopause Symptoms

-Dr. Greger also highlights certain foods that can throw your hormones further out of balance:
+Dr. Greger emphasizes the impact of certain foods that can destabilize hormonal balance:

 Refined sugar and processed foods

-These have been linked to more intense hot flashes, mood swings, and metabolic changes during menopause.
+These foods have been associated with more severe hot flashes, mood swings, and metabolic shifts during menopause.

 Why Fiber Is Your Hormonal Best Friend

-Here’s something fascinating from How Not to Age: our ancestors ate up to 100 grams of fiber a day—most of us barely hit 15.
+Here’s an intriguing fact from How Not to Age: our ancestors consumed up to 100 grams of fiber daily; however, most of us barely reach 15 grams.

 What We Can Learn from Japanese Women

-In Japan, only about 15% of women report hot flashes during menopause—compared to up to 80% in Western countries.
-And interestingly, there’s no word in Japanese for “hot flash.”
+Only about 15% of Japanese women report hot flashes during menopause, a stark contrast to the up to 80% in Western countries.
+Interestingly, there’s no specific word in Japanese for “hot flash.”

-Why?
-Their traditional diet includes plenty of fermented soy, green tea, vegetables, and minimal animal fat.
-This plant-powered lifestyle naturally supports hormonal balance and reduces inflammation.
+What’s the secret?
+Their traditional diet is abundant in fermented soy, green tea, and vegetables, with little animal fat.
+This plant-centric approach supports hormonal balance and reduces inflammation naturally.

 Clinical Research: Soy and Menopause Relief

-Eating half a cup of cooked soybeans daily can reduce hot flashes by up to 88% in just 12 weeks.
+Consuming half a cup of cooked soybeans daily can decrease hot flashes by up to 88% in just three months.

 A Natural Approach to Hormonal Balance That Works